lamansky/conscript.js/readme.md

 ### Return Value

-Returns `true` or `false` depending on whether or not the condition script is met on the basis of `vars`.
+Returns the result of the condition script.
+Usually this is `true` or `false` if you used a comparison operator, or in most use cases involving `defaultLeft`, but otherwise theoretically can be any value to which your script evaluates.

 ## Conscript Syntax